allegroai/clearml-docs/docs/faq.md

 **When using PyCharm to remotely debug a machine, the Git repo is not detected.
 Do you have a solution?**

 Yes!
-Since this is such a common occurrence, we created a PyCharm plugin that allows a remote debugger to grab your local repository / commit ID.
+ClearML provides a PyCharm plugin that allows a remote debugger to grab your local repository / commit ID.
 For detailed information about using the plugin, see the [ClearML PyCharm Plugin](guides/ide/integration_pycharm.md).

 <br/>